l2beat/l2beat/packages/frontend/src/pages/faq/faq.md

 ## Is L2BEAT performing a security audit for each L2?

-No, the L2BEAT team **DOES NOT DO SECURITY AUDITS**.
+No, the L2BEAT team <span style='color: var(--text-warning)'>**DOES NOT DO SECURITY AUDITS**</span>.
 All the information that we present on our site should be independently verified by anyone wanting to use given L2.
 Our goal is to collect as much information as we can about the "state of L2s" and allow the community to better understand what security assumptions are used to build given L2 solutions.

 ## Why aren't state channel based solutions like Raiden or Nahmii included?